Rocketboom‘s advertising auction is now up on eBay.

 Yes, I do believe history repeats itself.

-Girls in Hawaii – “From here to there”
+New Music: Girls in Hawaii – “From here to there”

 Actually 6 guys from Belgium.
 Subtle indie stuff. check it out.